Introduction

 .

-During the War of 1812, the British Navy was active in Massachusetts Bay but did not enter Boston Harbor because the Forts played a big part in the harbor defense.
-Colonel John Beck was the fort’s commandant during the War of 1812.
+During the War of 1812, the British Navy operated in Massachusetts Bay but chose not to enter Boston Harbor.
+This decision was largely due to the strong defense provided by the forts in the area.
+Colonel John Beck served as the commandant of one of these forts during this important time.

 Importance of Fort Independence